-Tiffany is an Associate based in our Northampton Dispute Resolution Team, specialising in Contentious Trusts and Probate disputes and Financial Abuse of the Elderly and vulnerable.
+Tiffany is Head of Contentious Trusts & Probate and specialises in Will and Estate disputes and financial abuse of the elderly and vulnerable.
 Tiffany also covers Milton Keynes.

-Tiffany has experience in advising on a wide variety of Contentious Trusts and Probate disputes, to include the following:-
+Tiffany has experience in advising on a wide variety of Will and Estate dispute matters, to include the following: -

-Tiffany also advises clients in relation to claims concerning financial abuse in lifetime of the vulnerable & elderly.
+Tiffany also advises clients in relation to claims concerning financial abuse in lifetime of the vulnerable & elderly, Court of Protection disputes and NHS Continuing Healthcare/social care funding challenges.

-Tiffany is a full Member of the Association of Contentious Trusts and Probate Specialists (ACTAPS) and recognised specialist in this complicated legal area.
+Tiffany is a full Member of the Association of Contentious Trusts and Probate Specialists (ACTAPS) and therefore a recognised specialist in this niche legal area.

 Number of Years Experience